AthAjuong/milestone-project-1/README.md

 The devloper had challenges organising the layout for the gym page.
 Having panels with content side-by-side and removing them at certain screen sizes.
 The developer reused his own code from the home page's panels and filled in the blanks.

+Some content was excessive and hindered the information hierarchy.
+Notably in the image panels down the index.html page.
+The developer changed the content's colors and text/heading numbers to give a more intuitive hierarchy.

 ## Deployment
 This project was created in GitPod's development environment.